San Juan Island Adventure

 - Visit windswept American Camp for views of the Olympic Mountains

-- Explore the quaint port town of Friday Harbor
+- Optional free time to explore the popular port town of Friday Harbor

-* Kayaking dependent on weather and marine conditions; other highlights dependent on time and other conditions.
+* Kayaking & whale boat options are dependent on availability, weather and marine conditions; other highlights dependent on time and conditions.

 We might end the day with a visit to Pelindaba Lavender Farm to revel in the intoxicating aroma of acres of lavender, or San Juan Vineyards for tasting locally-grown Siegerrebe and Madeleine Angevine varietals, among others, before finally getting in line for the return ferry with enough time to explore Friday Harbor (and perhaps sampling some delicious local fish and chips or – even better – ice cream!) on your own.

 Optional Sea Plane Upgrade: